navneettomar11/technical-guides/kotlin/introduction.md

 # Introduction
 Kotlin is a programming language introduced by JetBrains, the offical designer of the most intelligent Java IDE, named Intellij IDEA.
 This is a strongly statically typed language that runs on JVM.
 In 2017, Google announced Kotlin is an offical language for android development.
-Kotline is an open source programming language that combines object object-oriented programming and functional features into a unique platform.
+Kotlin is an open source programming language that combines object object-oriented programming and functional features into a unique platform.

 # Architecture
 Kotlin is a programming language and has its own architecture to allocate memory and produce a quality output to the end user.
 Following are the different scenarios wher Kotlin compiler will work differently whenever it is targeting different other kind of languages such as Java and Javascript.